 She’s called Marta, but it’s not me.
 She’s a chef that will receive you at her place and teach you how to make paella like locals do.
 Marta’s private paella cooking classes take place in her own apartment, and weather permitting, you’ll be using her terrace with views over Sagrada Familia, the AGBAR tower and a green central plaza of the Eixample district.
 She’s a cooking teacher with over 15 years experience in San Francisco – so communication won’t be an issue.
 While I haven’t experienced her workshop, she must be good to be an individual top-rated on Tripadvisor against lots of professional schools with more resources than she has!
 Just beware it’s a PAELLA ONLY workshop, you must bring your own drinks and the space can feel a bit limited if the class fills in.

-So what about you?
-Head to the comments below and tells us: Have you ever taken a cooking class on a trip, where was it and how did it go?
-Any Barcelona cooking classes you’ve tried?
+Have you ever taken a cooking class on a trip?
+Where was it and how did it go?